An extension of the Moran process using type-specific connection graphs: A Strategic Game View

 \section{A Strategic Game View}

 In this section we study the aforementioned process from a game-theoretic point of view.
 Consider the strategic game with 2 players; residents (type R) and mutants (type M), so the player set is $N=\{R,M\}$.
-The action set of a player $k \in N$ consists of all possible strongly connected graphs\footnote{We assume strong connectivity in order to avoid problematic cases where there is neither fixation nor extinction.} $G_k(V,E_k)$ that she can construct with the available vertex set $V$.
-The payoff for the residents (player R) is the probability of extinction, and the payoff for the mutants (player M) is the probability of fixation.
-Of course, the sum of payoffs equals 1, so the game can be reduced to a zero-sum game.
+The action set of a player $k \in N$ consists of all possible strongly connected graphs\footnote{We assume strong connectivity in order to avoid problematic cases where the fixation probability is 0.} $G_k = (V,E_k)$ that she can construct with the available vertex set $V$.
+The payoff for the residents (player $R$) is the probability of extinction, and the payoff for the mutants (player $M$) is the probability of fixation.
+Since fixation and extinction are complementary events, the sum of payoffs equals 1, so the game can be reduced to a zero-sum game.

+The natural question that emerges is: what are the pure Nash equilibria of this game (if any) when $r$ is fixed and $n \to \infty$?
+As a toy example consider some fixed constant $r > 1$, and that each player has the small action set $\{ K_n, S_n \}$.
+To avoid the case of both players choosing $S_n$ with different central nodes, for the sake of simplicity we add the constraint that the $S_n$ action for both players comes with some arbitrary, fixed $v \in V$ that is the centre.
+From our results from Section \ref{USTvsCL}, when $n \to \infty$, we get $f(K_n , S_n) \to 0, f(S_n , K_n) \to 1$ and from \cite{N06,BR08}, $f(K_n , K_n) \to 1-1/r$ and $f(S_n , S_n) \to 1 - 1/r^2$.
+Therefore, we get the following bimatrix game: